Paid media 101

 No, I’m not speaking about the book…

 You need to understand, that you’re never really finished creating your buyer personas – and you should never stop updating and re-evaluating them.
 As you grow and gather more data you can add further information to your existing ones.
-Your business may change its’ original direction therefore your ideal customer will change too.
+Your business may change its’ original direction therefore your ideal customer will change too, or you add new solutions to your portfolio, that is aimed for different people.
 No matter what’s the reason don’t forget to refresh your buyer personas in regular intervals.

 Related BiteSize Marketing episode